webplatform/docs/concepts/programming/javascript/values/index.md

 <syntaxhighlight lang="JavaScript">
 var a;
-"The value of a is " + a; //is "The value of a is undefined" "The value of b is " + b; //throws ReferenceError exception
+"The value of a is " + a; //is "The value of a is undefined" "The value of b is " + b; //ReferenceError: b is not defined
 </syntaxhighlight>
 <p>You can use <code>undefined</code> to determine whether a variable has a value.
 In the following code, the variable <code>input</code> is not assigned a value, and the <code>[[/js/statements/if...else|if]]</code> statement evaluates to <code>true</code>.</p>
 <syntaxhighlight lang="JavaScript">